 I tried to lean back, forgetting that I was in front of the empty shelf.
 With an awkward spasm, I managed to avoid collapsing into the gap.
 Imaginary laughter still ringing in my head, I summoned the energy to try to laugh off any real ridicule.
 Nobody had noticed my moment, lost in the harmonious white-noise of their own pens scratching off gratitude.
 Remembering to stay up straight, I closed my eyes and took a deep breath.

 What is wrong with me, God?
-Why is everyone else so grateful, and I can’t escape my bitterness and disappointment?
+Why is everyone else so grateful when I can’t escape my bitterness and disappointment?
 Am I not good enough?

 I held my breath until I could feel the tingling burn at the edge of my lungs.
 Old air out, slow.
 Fresh breath.
 The churning, unvoiced thoughts settled a bit in my head, but no gratitude flowed into me with the air.
 I refused to look at my list again but couldn’t come up with another way to win at gratitude.
 I sat stiff and still, like a toad waiting for the sun to emerge from behind a cloud.